Brand Hong Kong

 Please click Salaries Tax, Property Tax and Profits Tax for information on the scope of charge under the respective heads of charge.

-Back to top
+back to top

-Requirement Under the Inland Revenue Ordinance to Notify Chargeability
+Requirement under the Inland Revenue Ordinance to Notify Chargeability

-Therefore if you are liable to tax and have not received a tax return, you have to write to IRD for a tax return within 4 months after the end of the basis period for the year of assessment concerned (i.e. on or before 31 July for Salaries Tax and Property Tax).
+Therefore if you are liable to tax and have not received a tax return, you have to write to the IRD for a tax return within 4 months after the end of the basis period for the year of assessment concerned (i.e. on or before 31 July for Salaries Tax and Property Tax).

 Special Categories of Taxpayers